 The main difference is the temperature.
-The word “cold” and “ice” sound pretty good during the summer time and we generally don’t look into the specific of what that means (in this case the exact temperature).
-Cold brew is brewed cold and is never put through any type of heat process, while iced coffee is heat brewed coffee that’s then cooled down with ice cubes.
+The word “cold” and “ice” sound pretty good during the summertime and we generally don’t look into the specifics of what that means (in this case the exact temperature).
+Cold brew is brewed cold and is never put through any type of heat process, while iced coffee is heat-brewed coffee that’s then cooled down with ice cubes.

 Benefits of cold brewed coffee over iced coffee: